hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Peer Discipline

-During the validation process, if an event is invalid, it is rejected, and this information is passed to the Bad Node module so the offending node may be disciplined.
+During the validation process, if an event is invalid, it is rejected, and this information is passed to the Sheriff module so the offending node may be disciplined.
 Note that the node to be disciplined will be the node that sent this bad event to us, not the origin node.
 This information (which node sent the event) must be captured by Gossip and passed to Event Intake as part of the event metadata.